 How to Turn on a Water Heater- Step by Step Guide

-Before you begin the process of turning your water heater on, it’s important to ensure that the circuit in to which the heater is connected is turned off.
-This is for your safety and it should not be overlooked.
+Before you begin the process of turning your water heater on, it’s important to ensure that the circuit in to which the heater connected turned off.
+This is for your safety, and it should not overlook.
 After turning off the circuit, it’s now okay to proceed.
 You will need to do the same if you’re using a gas water heater by ensuring the thermostat is off for safety purposes.

 In this second step, you need to close the open faucets.
-You might have been working on your water heater, hence, your hot water faucet might be open to let in air.
-Allowing air in ensures prevention of creating an airlock.
+You might have been working on your water heater; hence, your hot water faucet might be open to letting in air.
+Allowing air to ensures prevention of creating an airlock.
 For you to restore the system and turn on the water back, you will need to close those faucets.

 Here, turn the water heater tank’s cold water supply on.
 Allow it to refill.
-A serious damage can happen when the heating elements are turned back on with a tank which is partially filled.
-Filling the tank, replaces water that got lost while working on the tank.
+Severe damage can happen when the heating elements are turned back on with a tank which partially filled.
+Filling the tank replaces water that got lost while working on the tank.